csin16/Sincioco-Cheyne-Paul-DG._PA_4/README.md

 _PA#4 DATA WRANGLING AND DATA VISUALIZATION_

 # __About the Programming Assignment__
 This programming assignment is about simplifying large data sets and producing a visualization to help reveal patterns and trends faster.
-This task requires us to perform different functions to reveal specific elements and create a visualization to identify if a certain feature affect the result.
+This task requires us to perform different functions to reveal specific elements and create a visualization to identify if a certain feature affects the result.

 ------------------------------------------------------------------------------------------------------------------------------------------------------
 __ECE BOARD EXAM PROBLEM: Using data wrangling and data visualization techniques with storytelling, analyze the data and present different (i) data frames; and (ii) visuals using the dataset given.__